 Make the crust

-- Adjust the oven rack to the lower third position and preheat the oven to 350ºF.
-Wrap the outer bottom of a 9-inch springform pan tightly with aluminum foil.
+- Prepare the crust.
 Combine the cookie crumbs and melted butter.
-Press the crumb mixture into the bottom and about 2-inches up the sides of the pan.
+Press mixture into the bottom and about 2-inches up the sides of the pan.

 Make the cheesecake

-- In a large mixing bowl beat the cream cheese with an electric mixer until smooth.
-Beat in the heavy cream and sugar until well combined.
-Add the vanilla and cappuccino powder; beat on low speed until smooth.
-Using a silicone spatula, gently stir in the eggs just until combined.
+- Beat the cream cheese.
+In a large bowl beat the cream cheese with an electric mixer until smooth.
+Add in the heavy cream and sugar and mix on medium speed until well combined.

-- Bake for 1 hour, OR until the edges are set and the center is slightly jiggly.
+- Bake.
+Bake for 1 hour, OR until the edges are set and the center is slightly jiggly.
 Turn the oven off, leave the cheesecake in the water bath in the oven for another hour.
+Keep the door closed.